dileepmalayanur/fastapi-quickstart/README.md

 - Supports caching.
 Install Redis for redis support.
 - Supports IP rate limiting.
 - Install PostgreSQL for database support (Username: postgres and Password: postgres).
-- Support Encrypted JWT for login.
+- Supports Encrypted JWT for login.
+- Supports Docker.

 ## When you have Docker installed
 ### Check IP Address of Docker network (Linux) ###